dibyanshulunia25/DibyanshuLuniaPortfolio/README.md

 - vite.config.js — Vite configuration
 - eslint.config.js — ESLint configuration

-(If you don't see some of these files locally, fetch the repository or check your branch.)

 ## Prerequisites
 - Node.js (recommended >= 16.8, Node 18+ suggested)